OpenCoin/opencoin-playground/v4/docs/scope.md

 [^grug]: See "The Grug Brained Developer", https://grugbrain.dev/.

 **Only the core** - lots of developments have happened since [we started](history.md#history).
-Take the example of messengers like Signal, Telegram or WhatsApp.
-The have opened new ways to transport messages, and they take care of identifying the communication partner.
-This especially means that message transport and authentication stays out of scope.
+Take the example of messengers like Signal, Telegram or WhatsApp: they have opened new ways to transport messages, and they take care of identifying the communication partner.
+This especially means that message transport and authentication stay out of scope.